 Dichroics allow IFS and IRDIS to take data in parallel.
-One dichroic setting allows IFS observations in the Y-H range, and IRDIS observations in K at somewhat reduced performance.
-Another allows IFS observations in Y-J range, and IRDIS observations in the H band with uncompromised performance.
+One dichroic setting (used in the IRDIFS\EXT mode) allows IFS observations in the Y-H range, and IRDIS observations in K at somewhat reduced performance (particularly coronagraphic).

+Another setting (used in the IRDIFS mode) allows IFS observations in Y-J range, and IRDIS observations in the H band with optimum performance.

-For IRDIS-alone observations, a mirror is used ensuring optimal K band performance and access to the complete 0.95 - 2.32μm spectral range.
+For IRDIS-alone observations, a mirror is used ensuring optimal K band performance and access to the complete $0.95 - 2.32 \mu m$ spectral range.